 There are so many places to stay, but for well-being the only requisite needed is a well functioning, not too noisy air conditioner.
 The rest is on the beach.
 The North Atlantic ocean washing its shores is quite chilly for swimming, but the surfers zigzag the waves and the windsurfers fly like birds lost in a hurricane, flipping seemingly haphazardly on the numerous breezy days.
 Most of them know their stuff, they have been training for years, so you go out there only when the cost guards raise green the flags.
 More info on the US lifeguard flags here.

 If your room is tight to roll out a yoga mat or the online yoga apps get too worn out, turn off the yogi autopilot, be more social and join the local ohm tribes gathering at Synergy yoga.
 This is the oldest yoga studio in South Beach, and comes with a warning as Synergy relishes in the naturally hot, humid and quite crowded classes.
 Really immersive stuff, like in India.
-The sharp, Jivamukti trained Brazilian teacher Victoria now directs the yoga teachers’ program at Synergy, and plays the accordion while chanting at the end of each class (drop-in $23 + $2 mat).
+The sharp, Jivamukti trained Brazilian teacher Victoria now directs the yoga teachers’ program at Synergy, and plays the accordion while chanting at the end of each class.
 I love the view from the small studio.
 As the sun sets, the heads of the palms cast mysterious shadows, a meditative and grounding sight while holding challenging balancing asanas.
-The Green Monkey Yoga has a cleaner and leaner feel, and their unlimited week pass for $89 will motivate you to come as much as you can to get most of it.
+The Green Monkey Yoga has a cleaner and leaner feel, and their unlimited week pass will motivate you to come a lot to get most of it.
+Miami South Beach has so many yoga studios that you will find your soul space.
+Sadly some closed during the Covid strain, but the above reopened in 2021.

 Wheeling on a rented city bicycle (available throughout the beach strip) through the Venetian Highway and breaking at the Belle Isle lands you at the hip Standard Hotel.
 Founded on the core of wellness, there are yoga classes, a juice shop, Roman waterfall hot tub, Arctic plunge pool, mud lounge wraps, hydrotherapy pools and even a swing lounge (hammocks) so envelop yourself in the tropical gardens, the outdoor spa and the rooftop pool at the Standard.
 Here, plenty of cool looking youthful faces tan their bodies before realising that the sun will give them wrinkles.
 Get a hat or sit under a large umbrella, since for your daily dose of Vitamin D, you need only about 15 minutes on a direct sun (as my GP advises).

-For ultimate luxury head to the newest spa, the Tierra Santa Healing House at the Faena hotel, that fuses luxury with a hip fix in the swing of Le Club 55, St. Tropez or La Huella in Punta del Este.
+For ultimate luxury head to the most holistic spa on the Southern tip, the Tierra Santa Healing House at the Faena hotel, that fuses luxury with a hip fix in the swing of Le Club 55, St. Tropez or La Huella in Punta del Este.
 Surrounded by handmade embroidery, colourful South American naturally dyed pillows, cosy blankets, body-wrapping shawls, you may be seduced to buying one of their pricy boutique trinkets.
-I got a Tibetan sound bowl there, so from now I can carry the meditative state of mind back to Europe with me.
+I bought a Tibetan sound bowl, so from now I can carry the meditative state of mind back to Europe with me.
 The wet spa is the most complete in town – inclusive of an eucalyptus and peppermint infused steam (hamam), a large marbled teppidarium for socialising, cooling in a claustrophobic ice room, lounging on a warm marble platform, and more.
 Before the wet spa ritual soaping with a sliver of an organic soap that you slice into your own copper bowl and rinsing all the beach dirt, toxins, and any anxiety away under any of the waterfall simulating showers, can change your day.
 This is just a start though.
 An organic, hand-crafted range of muds, scrubs and oils is used in some body rituals and hydrotherapy.
 I totally surrendered into my masseuse’s hands during the Flor Blanca massage, long strokes incorporating Swedish style remedy.
 Tiera Santa facials use the concentrated natural products by Biologique Recherché and can be customised as you like.
 My skin was hydrated, plump, and glowing for hours after my hyper customised 80min facial.
-Once per week, a cosmetic dermatologist is available for a consultation.
-Weren’t it raining, I could freely lounge on the beach chairs as my treatments exceeded 80min.
+Ocassionaly, a cosmetic dermatologist is available for a consultation.
+Weren’t it raining, I could freely lounge on their beach chairs as my treatments exceeded 80min.
 Complete with hair and nail salons, it is easy to freshen your outward beauty at Faena.

 The spa at the well-established Asian dark wood and elaborate artworks decorated Setai hotel employs top level therapists.
 Although quite small, each spa suite offers soothing views of the three long palms lined swimming pools (each with a different water temperature, I like to swim in the middle medium warm one), and a sunset vista if you hit the right appointment time.
 Eastern philosophies fuse on the treatment menu here.
 A foot reflexology can be as strong as you would get from any serious needly-fingered foot therapist in China and Hong Kong.